max-moser/lightdm-elephant-greeter/README.md

 **Note**: The last authenticated user is stored in a cache file in the LightDM user's home directory (e.g. `/var/lib/lightdm/.cache/max-moser-greeter/state`), similar to [Slick Greeter](https://github.com/linuxmint/slick-greeter/blob/ae927483c5dcf3ae898b3f0849e3770cfa04afa1/src/user-list.vala#L1026).

+## Requirements

+* LightDM
+* Python 3
+* [Cage](https://www.hjdskes.nl/projects/cage/): small wayland compositor for the greeter

+**Note**: Please make sure you have all requirements installed, as having a LightDM greeter constantly failing isn't as much fun as it sounds.

 ## Installation

 The greeter can be installed by copying the files to the right places (`make install`) and updating LightDM's configuration file to register the greeter (`/etc/lightdm/lightdm.conf`):